jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

   }
  ```

 Google is a developer's best friend and knowing what to Google is actually a skill in itself.
-A quick search with the term takes us to the [MDN documentation for custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), and in my opinion, MDN should be ‘your source of truth’ for all things front end.
+A quick search with the term takes us to the [MDN documentation for custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 Although the article doesn’t immediately mention `connectedCallback`.
 The first paragraph already gives us a pretty good idea that this method has something to do with custom elements:

 >One of the key features of the Web Components standard is the ability to create custom elements that encapsulate your functionality on an HTML page, rather than having to make do with a long, nested batch of elements that together provide a custom page feature.

-Essentially, we can utilise the web component API to create custom HTML elements.
+Essentially, we can utilise the Web Component API to create custom HTML elements.
 Once a custom element is defined, we can use it the same as we would with built-in HTML elements.
 A quick keyword search on the page brings up a section on lifecycle callbacks.
 Here we find `connectedCallback` is:

 >Invoked each time the custom element is appended into a document-connected element.
 This will happen each time the node is moved, and may happen before the element's contents have been fully parsed.

 Our `connectedCallback` is thus a method that is useful for running logic once a component is inserted to the DOM (readers familiar with React will notice the similarities with React component lifecycle methods).
-Because the custom element API includes these lifecycle methods this enables us to do things we wouldn’t be able to do with a native HTML element.
+Because the Custom Element API includes these lifecycle methods this enables us to do things we wouldn’t be able to do with a native HTML element.
 Custom elements are commonly used to build custom controls such as dropdowns, disclosures, tooltips, and dialogs/modals such as in our example.

 I’d recommend creating your own custom element to cement your understanding.
 This might seem like a distraction but once you’ve understood how custom elements work, understanding the rest of the source code for this project will be a breeze!